nevakee716/cwNetwork/Help_layout.md

 For exemple : entite_20022_1066555881:Entity Filter
 (Can be use for application flux See exemples below)

+PS : the filter node should always be in first

 ## RightClick Action

 You can rightClick on a node to display :